gordon-plumb/brightspace-integration/README.md

 ### Automatic Tagging

-When a pull request is merged to `master`, a unique version tag corresponding with the current active development release of Brightspace will be automatically applied.
+When a pull request is merged to `main`, a unique version tag corresponding with the current active development release of Brightspace will be automatically applied.

 When a pull request is merged to a branch whose name matches our versioning scheme (e.g. `20.20.8`), a version tag for that release will be automatically applied.